Oral Health Topics

 Antibiotic prophylaxis recommendations exist for two groups of patients:

-Prophylaxis Recommendations: Infective Endocarditis (IE)
+Prevention of Infective Endocarditis (IE)

-The current recommendations support premedication for a smaller group of patients than previous versions.
+The current guidelines support premedication for a smaller group of patients than previous versions.
 This change was based on a review of scientific evidence, which showed that the risk of adverse reactions to antibiotics outweigh the benefits of prophylaxis for most patients.
 Concern about the development of drug-resistant bacteria also was a factor.

 - a history of infective endocarditis

-- unrepaired or incompletely repaired cyanotic congenital heart disease, including those with palliative shunts and conduits
+- unrepaired cyanotic congenital heart disease, including palliative shunts and conduits

 - a completely repaired congenital heart defect with prosthetic material or device, whether placed by surgery or by catheter intervention, during the first six months after the procedureb

-- any repaired congenital heart defect with residual defect at the site or adjacent to the site of a prosthetic patch or a prosthetic device
+- any repaired congenital heart defect with residual defect at the site or adjacent to the site of a prosthetic patch or a prosthetic device (that inhibit endothelialization)

 Prophylaxis is recommended for all dental procedures that involve manipulation of gingival tissue or the periapical region of the teeth, or perforation of the oral mucosa.

-Additional considerations about antibiotic prophylaxis
+Additional considerations about IE antibiotic prophylaxis

 Sometimes patients forget to premedicate before their appointments.
 The recommendation is that the antibiotic be given before the procedure.
 This is important because it allows the antibiotic to reach adequate blood levels.
-However, the recommendations to prevent infective endocarditis state:
+However, the guidelines to prevent infective endocarditis state:

 “If the dosage of antibiotic is inadvertently not administered before the procedure, the dosage may be administered up to two hours after the procedure.”

 Another concern that dentists have expressed involves patients who require prophylaxis but are already taking antibiotics for another condition.
-In these cases, the recommendations for infective endocarditis recommend that the dentist select an antibiotic from a different class than the one the patient is already taking.
+In these cases, the guidelines for infective endocarditis recommend that the dentist select an antibiotic from a different class than the one the patient is already taking.
 For example, if the patient is taking amoxicillin, the dentist should select clindamycin, azithromycin or clarithromycin for prophylaxis.

 Additional resources for AHA Guidelines